simGeek/Freelance-Projects/README.md

 # Freelance-Projects

-1) Webscraping Project
+1) Web Scraping Freelance Project (Client Deliverable in JSON Format)

-The client was in a need of a JSON file of 10 categories.
-Each category(a dictionary) had a list of multiple sub categories(dictionaries).
-Each sub category is a key value pair where some values are strings, others are dictionaries and still others are list of multiple dictionaries.
+Scraped data from a structured website with 10 top-level categories (direct links).
+Each category contained hundreds to thousands of sub-links (ranging from ~100 to ~7000).
+The scraping was performed at three nested levels, ensuring thorough data collection.

+The client required the data in a specific JSON format, where:

+Each top-level category is a dictionary.

+Each sub-category is represented as key-value pairs.

+Values included a mix of strings, nested dictionaries, and lists of dictionaries.

-Each category was sent separately first to ensure its correctness and the full scraped file with all the 10 categories was sent at the end as the final deliverable.
+To ensure accuracy, each category was shared separately for validation before compiling the complete JSON with all 10 categories for final delivery.